Please read our complaint handling procedure, for more information.

 We will give you our decision at Stage 1 in five working days or less, unless there are exceptional circumstances.

-If we can’t resolve your complaint at this stage, we will explain why and tell you what you can do next.
+If we can not resolve your complaint at this stage, we will explain why and tell you what you can do next.
 We might suggest that you take your complaint to Stage 2.
-You may choose to do this immediately or sometime after you get our initial decision.
+You may choose to do this immediately, or sometime after you get our initial decision.

 Stage 2 - investigation